IbuChibu/IbuChibu/README.md

 - 🌞 Working on real-world applications of AI/ML in renewable energy
 - 🤖 Learning MLOps, software engineering, and GenAI
 - 🕊️ Exploring AI ethics and Islamic intellectual history
-- 📍 Based in London, cycling to Brighton this summer 🚴‍♂️
+- 📍 Based in London

 ---